Levi2288/AAC/README.md

 To make the ultimate anticheat with module support so anyone can add there own prevention/detection methods.

-Not just detect and punish the cheaters, but also block the cheating method they are using,w making it completly useless if they can outplay the anticheat.
+Not just detect and punish the cheaters, but also block the cheating method they are using, making it completly useless if they can outplay the anticheat.

 # if you want to help